-We are currently accepting applications for the Fall 2017 Cohort.
-The priority admission deadline was June 15, but we are accepting applications until the cohort is filled.
+We are currently accepting applications for the Fall 2018 Cohort.
 Contact firstname.lastname@example.org for information.

 About the Program